Callum Tripp

-Career
+Club career

+Milton Keynes Dons

-Tripp was an unused substitute for Milton Keynes Dons at the age of fifteen.
+Tripp joined the academy of Milton Keynes Dons at a young age.
+He progressed through various academy age groups, and was an unused substitute for the first team at the age of just fifteen.
 He started a two-year scholarship at the start of the 2022–23 campaign.
-Head coach Liam Manning said that he had "high potential" and "terrific character".
+Head Coach Liam Manning said Tripp had "high potential" and "terrific character".
 He made his first-team debut on 30 August 2022, coming on as a half-time substitute in a 2–1 defeat to Cheltenham Town in an EFL Trophy fixture at the Stadium MK.

+On 7 September 2023, at the age of 17, Tripp signed professional terms with the club.
+He made his professional league debut on 14 October 2023, coming on as a 79th-minute substitute in a 2–2 home draw with Barrow.

+On 4 October 2024, Tripp signed a new improved contract.